 There are those who argue that the answer to these needs is do all computing on the server (in other words, a return to 1970s style time sharing, or early 90s style X-terminals).
 Instead, we believe in a notion of service oriented computing that allows for off-line operation and leverages the inherent advantages of client devices, while utilizing the strengths of the network.
 This idea, of objects as software services, has been presented in a whitepaper, slides, video and a blog post; these don’t mention Newspeak directly, but they do suggest how certain language features could facilitate this notion.
 We’ve tried to make these features an integral part of Newspeak, which may make it especially relevant in the internet age.

 At the moment, Newspeak is very much a work in progress.
 The existing implementation runs on top of Squeak Smalltalk, and shares many of Squeak’s libraries and infrastructure.
-However, Newspeak has its own GUI libraries and IDE infrastructure under development (see the screenshot below), and can be implemented independently of Squeak, Smalltalk or any particular VM or IDE.
+However, Newspeak has its own GUI libraries and IDE infrastructure (see the screenshot below), and can be implemented independently of Squeak, Smalltalk or any particular VM or IDE.
+A port that runs in a web browser is partially working, as you can see here.

 In Orwell's novel 1984, Newspeak was a language that grew smaller over time.
 Unlike the case of natural languages, for a programming language this is actually a good thing.
 It is an ideal we strive for - a shrinkable language.